What’s the difference between snorkeling in the morning versus the afternoon?

 Is there any shade on your boats?

-The Fair Wind II is a 2-story catamaran therefore the top deck covers two thirds of the lower cabin.
-Hula Kai has shade canopies on both lower and upper decks, however sun-protection and light cover-up is still strongly recommended.
+The Fair Wind II and Hula Kai each have shade canopies on both lower and upper decks, however sun-protection and light cover-up is still strongly recommended.

 Can you accommodate unaccompanied minors?